cmmorrow/build-magic/docs/index.md

 ### Simple but powerful

-There are no looping mechanics or specialized conditional logic handlers beyond what can be done via the command-line.
-This might seem like a disadvantage but it makes build-magic jobs easier to debug, re-run, and replicate.
+There are no looping mechanics or specialized conditional logic directives beyond what can be done via the command-line.
+This might seem like a disadvantage but it makes build-magic jobs easier to debug, re-run, and reproduce.
 What build-magic lacks in programming language-like features, it makes up for with easy of use and powerful actions.
-By using the cleanup action, build-magic jobs become idempotent.
+By using the cleanup action, build-magic jobs can become idempotent.
 The persist action will preserve the state of a container or VM after execution of a job.

 ### Un-opinionated